lynchmv/EyePeaTeaVea/README.md

 # EyePeaTeaVea
-Stremio addon to curate m3u playlists and EPG from around the globe, supporting multiple user configurations via a unique `secret_str`.
+Stremio addon to curate m3u playlists from around the globe, supporting multiple user configurations via a unique `secret_str`.

-The name of the project is EyePeaTeaVea and we need to utilize stremio-dev.lynuxss.com as the URL for the manifest.
-The addon will parse and store m3u playlists (on a schedule) as well as parse and store (refresh every 6 hours) EPG data.
-This data will then be combined into the Stremio 'Discover' as 'IPTV' > 'Channels' > {groups}.
-The {groups} will be created via the 'group-title' in the m3u file.

 # Configuration
-This addon uses a `secret_str` to manage individual user configurations, allowing for personalized M3U and EPG sources.
+This addon uses a `secret_str` to manage individual user configurations, allowing for personalized M3U sources.
 Instead of configuring global environment variables for sources, each user generates their own `secret_str`.

 ## Initial Setup